miquelMariano/miquelMariano.github.io.backup/draft/2018-01-17-back-to-basics-1-ficherosVM.markdown

 ---

-vmware.log	The current log file for the VM.
-Useful for troubleshooting operations. vmware-n.log	Older VM log files where larger values of n correspond to recently written files.
++ **vmware.log:**	The current log file for the VM.
+Useful for troubleshooting operations.
++ **vmware-n.log:**	Older VM log files where larger values of n correspond to recently written files.

 # Otros ficheros